Syncano/syncano-node/docs/docs/building-sockets/core-api.md

 # Using Core library

-Syncano provides various Core Services and Core library contains an interface to intereact with them:
+Syncano provides various Core Services and Core library contains an interface to interact with them:

 - **Database (data)** - NoSQL database to store your application data
 - **Users Management (users)** - service to store and manage users and groups of your application